How to Use a Travel Clothesline to Dry Clothes in Record Time,

 "I backpacked for a month in Europe and this clothesline was a fantastic!
 Some of the travelers I met were very jealous of it and one even offered to buy it from me." --J. Pond

-Recommended by Travel Professionals
+Recommended by Tourism Professionals

 "I’ve had my eye on a latex tubing clothesline for a while now, but this was the first time I’ve used one.
 I always thought it was a bit of a gimmick to be truthful, because I kept thinking that the rubber braid would just sag with the weight of the wet clothes.
 Honestly – it worked.
 I’m not sure that I would trust the suction cups to hold up the clothesline and heavy wet items, but at least you have the other two attachment options for extra security."